 “Your kind has fallen, Purifier.
 You are merely kept around to amuse us, and breed further amusements.”
 It cackled, a phlegmy sound in the back of its throat.
 Just as I told Dash to do, I ignored it.
 Giving them a reply was a way for them to try and get in.
 I had physical precautions on my person against such things, but they were only as strong as a person’s will and faith.
 If you started having conversations with demons, they tended to make you believe up is down.
 Black is white.
 Or how great it would be for you to let them in.

-“Those of you who stayed, say your prayers to whatever god your settlement has laid into the foundations of your wards,” I rasped into the silence.
-A well-used prayer wasn’t strong enough to fend off nasty, or cast it out of a possessed person.
+“Those of you who stayed, say prayers to whatever god your settlement has laid into the foundations of your wards,” I rasped into the silence.
+A well-used prayer wasn’t strong enough to fend off a nasty, or cast it out of a possessed person.
 However, a well-used prayer amplifies off the wards, the sense of community, and the number of people saying the prayer.
 Its utility and strength lay with giving a power boost to a Purifer.
 Even though the power of this community would be weak, something was always better than nothing.

-“You can sit down, stand, do what you need to do, but don’t break the form of the circle.”
+“You can sit down, stand, and do what you need to do, but don’t break the form of the circle.”
 Nods from everyone there, acknowledging my words.
 It didn’t mean they’d listen, but I’d do my dandiest to make sure they didn’t mess this up.

 Evil is as Evil Does, Part II